Powerboat Instructor - General

 Special Offer No1!!
 Book and pay for your VHF Course at the same time as you book the Level 2 course and only pay £75 for the VHF course (including course pack).
 (Usual cost is £100, you also need to pay the RYA Fee which is £60).
 You can choose whether to undertake the course in the classroom or online.
 We run VHF Courses every two weeks so fitting you in will never be an issue – we run these courses in Poole and Lymington.

 Special Offer No2!!
-We also offer the opportunity to book the online RYA Dayskipper Theory Course for £280 (usually £295) when booked alongside a Dayskipper Practical course.
-This is a great course to really further develop your understanding of charts, tides, buoyage and navigation onto the next level after the course.
+We also offer the opportunity to book the online RYA Dayskipper Theory Course for £280 (usually £295) when booked alongside a PBI course.
+This is a great course to really further develop your understanding of charts, tides, buoyage and navigation onto the next level.
 The course price includes a plotter and dividers and the course certificate fee.

 Powerboat Instructor - The Course